Improving Value-at-Risk prediction under model uncertainty: Introduction

 In this paper, we present an entirely new type of VaR.
-Our methodology is inspired by a rigorous mathematical theory called {\em sublinear expectation} (SLE), which was originally introduced by \cite{Peng2004,Peng2006,Peng2008,Peng2010}.\footnote{\cite{EJ14} also pointed out the seminal contribution of SLE.} The part of the theory relevant to VaR prediction is detailed in the appendix.
-When applied to analysis of a time-series of returns $\{r_t\}$, the central concept of SLE theory is {\em a family of distributions} inherent in the return series $\{r_t\}$.
+Our methodology is inspired by a rigorous mathematical theory called {\em nonlinear expectation}. {The theory of {nonlinear expectation} was originally introduced in} \cite{Peng2004,Peng2006,Peng2008,Peng2010}.
+The part of the theory relevant to VaR prediction is detailed in the appendix.
+When applied to analysis of a time-series of returns $\{r_t\}$, the central concept of {nonlinear expectation theory} is {\em an {infinite} family of distributions} inherent in the return series $\{r_t\}$.
 Traditional econometric modeling commonly assumes that returns, at least during certain time periods, obey {\em one} stochastic process governed by {\em one} stochastic-process model $P_0$.
 The task of the econometrician is to infer this unknown, but {\em true}, $P_0$.
 The distribution can be parametric, as in an AR-ARCH model (with skewed-$t$ or normal innovations), or made up by a family of conditional mixture distributions (see Section~\ref{sec:review}).
 It can also be fully nonparametric without any particular model specification, as in the historical simulation (HS) approach to VaR prediction.
-However, a unique stochastic model is assumed for the returns $\{r_t\}$.
-The point of view of SLE theory is radically different: instead of assuming the existence of one unique model $P_0$, it views returns as originating from a large number of different models, say $\{P_\theta\}_{\theta\in\Theta}$, and this family of potential models is indeed infinite (here, $\Theta$ denotes some imprecise index set).
-The rational is that data under investigation such as return series are of a complex nature such that no single stochastic model or distribution can serve as a perfect model: {\em model uncertainty} has to be considered, and any statistical inference has to take into account such uncertainty.
+However, a unique stochastic model is assumed {so far} for the returns $\{r_t\}$.
+The point of view of {nonlinear expectation} theory is radically different: instead of assuming the existence of one unique model $P_0$, it views returns as originating from a large number of different models, say $\{P_\theta\}_{\theta\in\Theta}$, and this family of potential models is indeed infinite (here, $\Theta$ denotes some imprecise index set).
+The rationale is that data under investigation such as return series are of a complex nature such that no single stochastic model or distribution can serve as a perfect model: {\em model uncertainty} has to be considered, and any statistical inference has to take into account such uncertainty.
 We name this vision of complex data and the implied methodology {\em data analysis under model uncertainty}.